Kisstory: Technical

 Kisstory broadcasts nationally via DAB on the 11D Digital One multiplex.
 It also broadcasts in Scotland on channel 12A.

 Programming

 Kisstory programming is produced and broadcast from Bauer's London headquarters at The Lantern.

 Norway

 In February 2016, Kisstory was launched in Norway.
 This variant (which does not have any presenters or DJs) is managed by local teams and is broadcast alongside KISS on DAB+ at 48kbit/s.

 KISSTORY R&B

 On 7 August 2024, Bauer Media Group UK announced the creation of a sister station to KISSTORY.
 KISSTORY R&B launched on Monday 16 September 2024.
 The station will take listeners on "a deeper dive into the defining R&B cuts of the Old Skool & Anthems genre playing songs from Usher, Destiny’s Child, Craig David and Mary J Blige and more."

-As of January 2025, the station is hosted by Kiss presenters Esi and Ace.
-KISSTORY R&B is available on Bauer's radio streaming app, Rayo, and their website, Planet Radio.
+As of March 2026, the station is hosted by Kiss presenters Esi and Ace, who present their own respective shows, and Kisstory presenter DJ Matchstick, who presents his own in-the-mix show every Saturday.
+KISSTORY R&B is available on Bauer's radio streaming app, Rayo, and their website.